edgexfoundry/device-sdk-go/README.md

 		os.Exit(-1)
 	}

-	// 3) Since our DeviceNameFilter Function requires the list of Device Names we would
+	// 3) Since our FilterByDeviceName Function requires the list of Device Names we would
 	// like to search for, we'll go ahead and define that now. deviceIDs := []string{"Random-Float-Device"}